 - Based on what you’ve told me today, I’d recommend [problem].

-Tips and tricks for successful discovery calls
+Tips for successful discovery call in sales

 If you follow the SPIN structure, you’re already doing better than your competitors by bringing order to your discovery call.
 However, you can make the call even more productive and successful by implementing the following tips.